 We rotated packs, the women making much lighter work of the load than we did.
 After two hours of trudging, kept almost cool by intermittent puffs of trade wind we finally rounded a corner and saw in the distance a headland that our guides identified as Sughu.
 It was nothing more than a silhouette, smothered in clouds, but at least we could see it.

 Solomon Islands fell into conflict in the late 1990s.
-First, militants from Guadalcanal expelled Malaitan settlers from ‘their’ Island, then Malaitan resistance arose, taking control of Honiara.
+First, militants from Guadalcanal expelled Malaitan settlers, then Malaitan resistance arose, taking control of Honiara.
 Combatants began to extort money from the government and then from their own people.
 In rural Guadalcanal the armed militia splintered and then retreated in the face of government policing operations.
 Keke, in charge of one of the militia groups, based himself on the Weather Coast, marching from Sughu to the other end of the Weather Coast and then inland.
 His troops caught and executed a band of Malaitan ‘commandos’ that had been sent to hunt them, and Sughu was razed by government troops.
 Keke flayed some of his own soldiers to death on trees.
 Possibly as a result of injuries, his mental health frayed until he was, by all accounts, insane.
 In the end he surrendered without a fight to Australian peacekeepers.

-As I chewed over this, plodding over the shingle, the clouds grew to fill the sky and rain started to patter on the beach around us.
+As I chewed over this, plodding across the shingle, the clouds grew to fill the sky and rain started to patter on the beach around us.
 Keke was safely in prison now, and there was no reason to expect Sughu to be any different from any of the other villages we had visited as part of my study.
 But it was also unknown, and I filled that unknown with worry.